Post-Observation Resources for Hubble

 Guidelines and requirements for acknowledging use of HST Data in a scientific journal.

-The Space Telescope Science Institute (STScI) news branch supports disseminating newsworthy discoveries to the public about the findings of the Hubble Space Telescope.
-Learn more about the process and procedures for press releases at STScI.
+The Space Telescope Science Institute (STScI) News Team supports scientists with newsworthy results based on HST data.
+The NASA policy is to disseminate discoveries to the public about the findings derived from the Hubble Space Telescope.
+The process and submission form is described in the Science Resources area.
+Learn more about the method and procedures for press release creation at STScI.
 The most recent public releases of HST data are available at the HST news center.